merryoncherry/merryoncherry/README.md

 - 👀 I’m interested in xLights, and utilities to go with it or otherwise help its user community
 - 🌱 I’m currently learning... everything
 - 💞️ I’m looking to collaborate on xLights model and sequencing utilities
-- 📫 How to reach me: go to merryoncherry.org
+- 📫 How to reach me: go to merryoncherry.org, or send email to any address at that domain as they all go to me

 I give you no warranty on anything.
 I do not claim any copyrights or other rights on the stuff you find here.
 As some of these are deriviative works, the original owner/author/designer may have some rights.